hannes-marais/innovation-algebra/README.md

 # NEWSFLASH: MEETUP ON JUNE 23

-Join IA and other ChatGPT super-prompters to compare notes on their projects.
-[Event Details](https://lu.ma/xu3uczyt)
+Join IA and other super-prompters developing frameworks on GPT to compare notes on their projects. #GPTFramework [Event Details](https://lu.ma/xu3uczyt)

 # Innovation Algebra for ChatGPT